 What is a chest X-ray?

 A chest X-ray is a picture of your child’s chest showing the heart and lungs.
-The picture is taken using a low dose of radiation.
+We take the picture using a small amount of radiation.

 Why are chest X-rays done?

-An X-ray can determine whether a child’s heart or lungs look normal.
+With an X-ray, your child’s care team can see if your child’s heart or lungs look normal.
 A chest X-ray can be useful in diagnosing: